0xJohnnyboy/spider-query-builder/docs/docs.md

 Only basic default filters are supported but you can easily create your own `SpdrParam` by extending `SpdrParam` abstract class.
 Plus, the `SpdrQueryBuilder` expects an implementation of the `SpdrParamInterface` so you can even create your own abstract class that will suit you best.
-You can either append your custom param directly to the `SpdrQueryBuilder` or you can extend the query builder.
-Use the `append()` method in the first case:

 ```typescript
 import {SpdrOperator, SpdrParamInterface} from "./spdrParam";